 So when you ask what makes a good teacher, it all boils down to these core things:

-- being an excellent communicator, and listening to students’ problems
+- And listening to students’ problems

 Why Become A Good Teacher?